-ACT will participate in the public consultation by submitting a report to the CRTC before August 30
+ACT submitted a report to the CRTC on August 29, 2018.

 Earlier this year, former employees of Canadian telecommunications companies went on the record to talk about the misleading and predatory practices of the companies for which they had worked.

 Months later, and as a result of the significant efforts of groups like the Public Interest Advocacy Centre (PIAC), the Canadian Government finally mandated the Canadian Radio-television and Telecommunications Commission (CRTC) to open public consultation (read more: here).

 You can find media coverage on this issue below.

 Why is ACT getting involved?

 While these disturbing stories were hitting the headlines across Canada (during the early months of 2018), Montreal-based ACT researchers were in the midst of holding focus groups with seniors to understand their responses to the rapid digitization of traditional media forms (television and radio).

 While we were speaking to our interviewees, we noticed that many of them were saying similar things: they were concerned that they are being taken advantage of by telecom companies and they told us they often feel overwhelmed by too many options.
 We listened to stories of blatant scams, convoluted language, and situations in which seniors were being sold services they would never use.

 During this time, we were also building a connection with the Public Interest Advocacy Centre (PIAC), an Ottawa-based, non-profit organization that has been working for years to advocate for the rights of Canadian citizens.
 PIAC had been hearing similar stories about telecommunications companies’ mistreatment of consumers.

 Together with PIAC, we opened a telephone line ( 1-800-835-1979) to invite people from across Canada to share their experiences with telecommunication companies and services.